davidngug/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5.5-firstlines --> dispalys first 10 lines of /etc/passwd
-6.6-third_line --> displays third line of file iacta 7.7-file --> creates a file and adds the words Best School and a new line is also added
+6.6-third_line --> displays third line of file iacta 7.7-file --> creates a file and adds the words Best School and a new line is also added 8.8-cwd_state --> script writes into the file ls_cwd_content the result of the command ls -la .If the file ls_cwd_content already exists,it overwrites it